Genesis Chapter 2

 “one flesh.”
 The phrase “one flesh” has many implications and a very deep meaning.
 The most obvious way a man and woman become “one flesh” is in the act of sexual intercourse, as we learn from 1 Corinthians 6:16.
 However, God never intended the act of sexual intercourse to fulfill what He meant by “one flesh,” even though sex is one way the two become one.

-God’s desire in a one flesh relationship is that the couple become unified in many ways, physically, emotionally, and spiritually.
-The two, together with God Himself, become a “threefold cord” (Ecc.
+God’s desire in a one flesh relationship is that the couple becomes unified in many ways, physically, emotionally, and spiritually.
+The two, together with God Himself, become a “threefold cord” (Eccles.
 4:12).